Characters from Borderlands 2.

 - Third-Person Person: He's one of these when you first meet him, but doesn't stay that way for long.
 It was probably part of his "totally your friend" act.

-- Trick Boss: The second time you fight him, you face off against the Badassaurus Rex.
+- Trick Boss: The second time you fight him, you face off against the Badassaurus Rex that he pilots.
 Once that's destroyed, you fight Piston.
 He's something of a pushover compared to the Badassaurus, however.
+Likely because not long before the fight he'd barely escaped the destruction of his Blimp, which was pretty high up when it exploded.

 Get ready for a burning sensation